mariuszmspace/my-links/README.md

 > DCOSes, microservices, service discovery, schedulers, Mesos, and related tools for dynamic, warehouse-scale computing - see also [Containers](#containers) and [HPC Tools](#hpc-tools)

+* [Akkio](https://code.fb.com/core-data/akkio/) - Data placement service that determines how and when to move information in order to optimize retrieval speed for people across the globe, using the minimum required number of copies -- `various lang`
 * [Ambassador](https://www.getambassador.io/) - Kubernetes-native API gateway built on Envoy proxy includes gRPC, auth, TLS, and more -- `Python`
 * [Aurora](https://aurora.incubator.apache.org/) - Mesos scheduler for long running services and cron jobs, similar to Marathon -- `Java`
 * [Avro](https://avro.apache.org/) - Data serialization system with backwards compatible schemas -- `Java`